hashicorp/consul-helm/README.md

 ## ⚠️	 ANNOUNCEMENT: Consul Helm Chart moving to `hashicorp/consul-k8s` ⚠️

-We are planning on consolidating our Consul Helm and Consul K8s repos soon!
-TLDR: The HashiCorp Helm chart will be moving to [`hashicorp/consul-k8s`](https://github.com/hashicorp/consul-k8s).
+We are planning on consolidating our Consul Helm and Consul K8s repos soon! *TLDR:* The HashiCorp Helm chart will be moving to [`hashicorp/consul-k8s`](https://github.com/hashicorp/consul-k8s).
 We target completing the migration before the end of August 2021.

 ### Background

 For users, the separate repositories lead to difficulty on new releases and confusion surrounding versioning.
-Most of the time new releases that include changes to consul-k8s also change consul-helm.
+Most of the time new releases that include changes to `consul-k8s` also change `consul-helm`.
 But separate repositories mean separate GitHub PR's and added confusion in opening new Github Issues.
-In addition, we maintain separate versions of the consul-k8s binary and the Consul Helm chart, which in most cases are more tightly coupled together with dependencies.
-This versioning strategy has also led to confusion as to which Helm charts are compatible with which versions of consul-k8s.
+In addition, we maintain separate versions of the `consul-k8s` binary and the Consul Helm chart, which in most cases are more tightly coupled together with dependencies.
+This versioning strategy has also led to confusion as to which Helm charts are compatible with which versions of `consul-k8s`.

 ### Proposal